rgommezz/react-native-offline/README.md

 Handful of utilities you should keep in your toolbelt to handle offline/online connectivity in React Native.
 It supports iOS, Android and Windows platforms.
 You can leverage all the functionalities provided or just the ones that suits your needs, the modules are conveniently decoupled.

-## Important (Please read)
-**This is the documentation for version 4.x.x.
-If you are migrating from v3 to v4, check the [release notes](https://github.com/rgommezz/react-native-offline/releases/tag/v4.0.0).**

 ## Example app
 A comprehensive [example app](/example) is available within Expo to play with the library and better understand its different modules.
 [Go and check it out!](https://exp.host/@rgommezz/react-native-offline-example)